-The Zamia Corporation opened the Cedar Knoll Galleria on November 8, 1989,12 9 opening only after the Ashland Town Center, which held its own ribbon cutting on October 19.12 Cedar Knoll was anchored by Sears, Stone & Thomas, Phar-Mor and K-Mart, with two planned department stores reserved in the rear.
-Other tenants included Rex TV and Appliances, Jone’s New York, Pollock’s Jewelry and a mix of other stores.
-The food court featured The White Mountain ice cream parlor, Luca’s Pizza, and later Pretzel’s-Plus.
+The Zamia Corporation opened the Cedar Knoll Galleria on November 8, 198912 9 shortly after the Ashland Town Center held its own ribbon cutting on October 19.12 Cedar Knoll was anchored by Sears, Stone & Thomas, Phar-Mor and K-Mart with room for two additional department stores in the rear.
+Other tenants included Rex TV and Appliances, Jone’s New York and Pollock’s Jewelry.
+The food court featured The White Mountain ice cream parlor, Luca’s Pizza and Pretzel’s-Plus.
 At its height, the mall boasted an occupancy of 69%.
-The only notable addition to the roster was The Italian Oven later next to K-Mart.

 Between 2001 and 2003, the Meijer Corporation studied the possibility of locating at Cedar Knoll 11 and numerous architectural renderings were completed at a cost of $30,000 to $40,000 each.
-The Target Corporation was also interested in the mall as well, but the reluctance to give out tax incentives from the Boyd County government prevented the developments from taking place.11
+The Target Corporation was also interested in the mall as well, but the reluctance of the county to give out tax incentives prevented the developments from taking place.11

-In 2002, Phar-Mor closed all of their southern United States stores including the Cedar Knoll location.
-In addition, K-Mart also pulled out later in the year and was replaced by Artrip’s Market and a flea market in late 2004.
-While they were marginally successful in terms of the number of patrons and sales, it did not compliment the type of market that Zamia was hoping for.
+In 2002, Phar-Mor closed all of their stores in the southern United States, including the Cedar Knoll location.
+K-Mart also pulled out later in the year and was replaced by Artrip’s Market and a flea market in late 2004.
 Shortly after, Zamia went bankrupt and its creditors sold the company at auction.9

 Indiana-based Great Escape Theatres announced on May 11, 2006 that it would construct a state-of-the-art movie house on the site of the former Phar-Mor anchor by November 15.3 Work would include demolition of 11,000 square-feet of existing mall space and the construction of an enclosed atrium to give the theater an “indoor and outdoor feel.”
-Work began July 21 but Great Escape backed out of the deal just three days later.
-It gave development rights to Phoenix Theatres who had more experience with retrofitting existing structures into theaters.
+Work began July 21 but Great Escape backed out of the deal just three days later and gave development rights to Phoenix Theatres.
 3 4